DazzleTan/microbit_pass_the_light/README.md

 ### What it looks like in action:

-The program assigns ordinal ids to the microbits via a variable.
+The programmer assigns ordinal ids to the microbits via a variable.
 The program begins when microbit one puts out a message signaling for microbit two to flash.
 The microbit flashes and sends a signal to three, three sends a signal to four, and four sends a signal back to one.

 The first signal begins when you press the 'a' button.
 Press it again at any time to add another firing sequence into the mix.